Downlink/test/Readme.md

 ```
 ### Client API To Capture and Watch GPIO Input Resources

-There are two methods we can capture and watch GPIO input resources from remote devices.
+There are two ways we can capture and watch GPIO input resources from remote devices.
 Choose one whichever is convenient to you.

 ```js